 When so much has been lost from a civilisation that left little behind it except for those barely decipherable digital archives that survived the great crash, these precious objects connect a strange people to the everyday.
 From this we may try to understand them, in a limited way.
 How ironic, from what we can deduce from what can still be read of those digital archives, that they so regretted the plastic that they created in vast amounts then threw away, yet it is almost all that survives of them.

 Think of one of those people, wandering alone on the fringes of a society, resting for a while at what was once a bay but long ago was reclaimed by the rising seas.
 They carried their cup with them to this far corner, from which we may reasonably infer the special significance of drink, cup and the lid that protected it.
 They left cup (we assume) and lid behind them, whether by accident or by local custom whose purpose is now lost to us, we do not know.
 We can see them sitting on the shore, drink in hand, looking out to sea, perhaps dimly aware of their fate.
 Let us try hard to imagine them.

 We call them the Lid People.
 They may have numbered in the millions.
-But let us move to the next room and the people of the mid-millennium.
+But we must move to the next room and the people of the mid-millennium.
 They have so much more to tell us.